madsharm/search-target-case-study/README.md

 [where argument represents where to load the statistics file from]

   Note: If no argument is specified, then statistics file under resources will be used ( it is checked in for convenience).
 You can just do - gradlew --console=plain run.

+# How to run using Docker
+ docker pull madsharm/search-target-case-study:latest
+ docker run -it madsharm/search-target-case-study bash ./start.sh

 # Design